Payroll guide: imputed income

 Fringe benefits

 Fringe benefits are the actual benefits provided by the company as incentives to employees, contractors, partners, or directors.
 Life insurance is an example of a fringe benefit.
-It’s also taxable as imputed income, along with the other benefits on this list:
+It’s also taxable as imputed income, along with the other benefits, including, but not limited to:

 • Group-term life insurance with a death benefit over $50,000